Note: Information on this page was accurate at the time of publication. This page is no longer being updated.

 NICHD research offers new routes for diagnosis, addressing pain and infertility

-Endometriosis is a condition in which tissue that normally grows inside a woman's uterus grows outside—on the ovaries, fallopian tubes, and in other places in the pelvic cavity.
+Endometriosis is a condition in which tissue similar to the lining of a woman's uterus grows outside—on the ovaries, fallopian tubes, and in other places in the pelvic cavity.

 This misplaced tissue responds to a woman's monthly hormonal cycle and can become inflamed, cause pain and scarring, and lead to infertility.
 It is one of the most common causes of unexplained infertility in women.

 Esther Eisenberg, M.D., M.P.H., a medical officer in the NICHD's Fertility and Infertility Branch and an obstetrician-gynecologist by training, spearheads the NICHD's efforts in support of research advancing endometriosis diagnosis and treatment, including the work of the Reproductive Medicine Network (RMN).
 Dr. Eisenberg's area of expertise is in the role of hormones in human reproduction.

 In this interview, conducted in advance of Endometriosis Awareness Month , Dr. Eisenberg discusses what researchers currently know about the condition and its causes, explains how endometriosis can affect women's daily lives, and highlights recent research findings that offer promising avenues for diagnosing and perhaps ultimately treating endometriosis.

 Follow the links below to read Dr. Eisenberg's extended comments.